Particular/AwsLoanBrokerShowcase/README.md

 ## How to run the example

 The simplest way to run the example is using Docker for both the endpoints and the infrastructure.
 The client application, the loan broker service, the e-mail sender and the bank adapters can be deployed as Docker containers alongside the Particular platform to monitor the system, LocalStack to mock the AWS services, and the additional containers needed for enabling OpenTelemetry observability.

-To run the full example in Docker, execute the following command from the `src` folder:
+To run the full example in Docker, execute the following command from the root folder:

 ```shell
 docker compose up --build -d
 ```

 The above command will build all projects, build container images, deploy them to the local Docker registry, and start them.
 The Docker Compose command will also run and configure all the additional infrastructural containers.

 To stop the running solution and remove all deployed containers.
-Using a command prompt, from the `src` folder, execute the following command:
+Using a command prompt, execute the following command:

 ```shell
 docker compose down
 ```

-To run the solution without rebuilding container images from the `src` folder, using a command prompt, execute the following command:
+To run the solution without rebuilding container images, execute the following command:

 ```shell
 docker compose up -d
 ```

 > [!Note]
 > To run transport and persistence using AWS services instead of LocalStack:
-> - remove the `AWS_ENDPOINT_URL` variable from the [aws.env](src/aws.env) file assure
+> - remove the `AWS_ENDPOINT_URL` variable from the [aws.env](env/aws.env) file assure
 > - ensure the following environment variables are defined with appropriate values:
 >   - `AWS_ACCESS_KEY_ID`
 >   - `AWS_SECRET_ACCESS_KEY`